 “We’re here to win it, we want gold.”

-While racing back-to-back major competitions is not something the pair have previously done, Gallagher and Janssen are both hoping their training techniques, recovery from Rio and a home crowd will help continue their momentum in what will be a tough competition.
+While racing back-to-back major competitions is not something the pair have previously done, Gallagher and Janssen are hoping their training techniques, recovery from Rio and a home crowd will help continue their momentum.

 Leading for Gallagher, Janssen is out to improve on their World Championships finish.